Dow Constantine: Potential gubernatorial campaign

 In early 2019, Constantine was mentioned as a possible candidate for governor of Washington in the 2020 election.
-Two-term incumbent Jay Inslee was constitutionally eligible for to run for a third term but had opted to mount a campaign for president of the United States in the 2020 election instead, leaving the governor's office open.
+Two-term incumbent Jay Inslee was constitutionally eligible to run for a third term but had opted to mount a campaign for president of the United States in the 2020 election instead, leaving the governor's office open.
 Several Democrats expressed interest in running should it be an open election but did not want to challenge Inslee.
 Facing poor polling numbers, Inslee decided to suspend his presidential campaign on August 21 and announced the next day he would indeed seek a third term as governor.
 Constantine, along with several other potential candidates, released a statement that he would not be running in 2020 and would instead focus on his own 2021 reelection campaign.

 King County Executive

 Constantine is the longest-serving county executive in King County history.
 During his tenure, he was also a member of the Sound Transit Board and chaired the board during the development of the Sound Transit 3 ballot initiative, which passed in 2016.
 Constantine was re-elected to a fourth term in 2021 with 55% of the vote against general-election opponent Joe Nguyen, a state senator.
-Constantine announced in November 2024 that he would not run for re-election as King County Executive once his term expires in 2025.
+Constantine announced in November 2024 that he would not run for re-election as King County Executive once his term expired in 2025.

+Covid-19

+On August 9, 2021 Constantine in coordination with Governor Jay Inslee and Seattle Mayor Jenny Durkan announced a vaccine mandate for government employees and private healthcare workers.
+On September 7, 2021, Constantine and King County Health Officer Dr. Jeff Duchin announced a vaccine passport for all indoor venues.
+On October 25, 2021, the policy requiring proof of vaccination or a negative test to enter an indoor venue went into effect in the county.
+Calls to remove the employee mandate grew in early 2022.
+Councilman Reagan Dunn, citing the Sheriff's Department's high vacancies for his concern and Epidemiologist Dr. Ali Mokdad, with the Institute for Health Metrics at the University of Washington, cited dropping infection drops in his call to scrap the mandates.
+The passport was repealed in February 2022, with the employee mandate being repealed the following year.
+King County ultimately fired 300 government workers over the employee mandate including 43 police officers.